configcat/docs/website/docs/sdk-reference/kotlin.md

 `ConfigCatClient(<sdkKey>)` returns a client with default options.

+An optional second parameter a `ClientOptions` object can be used to set up the client with custom options.

 | Properties       | Type                          | Description                                                                                                                                                                                                                                                                                                                                      |
 | ---------------- | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `dataGovernance` | `DataGovernance`              | Optional, defaults to `DataGovernance.GLOBAL`.
 Describes the location of your feature flag and setting data within the ConfigCat CDN.
 This parameter needs to be in sync with your Data Governance preferences.
 [More about Data Governance](advanced/data-governance.md).
 Available options: `DataGovernance.GLOBAL`, `DataGovernance.EU_ONLY`. |